Responsibility and Engagement -- Evaluating Interactions in Social Robot Navigation: Related work

 \section{Related work}

-Recent work \cite{wenzel_spotting_2025} showed that existing metrics do not capture important aspects of two moving agents interacting with each other.
-Specifically, the authors analyze kinematics-based metrics (e.g. an agent's maximum acceleration or mean jerk), metrics based on the distance between two agents (e.g., Clearing Distance or Space Compliance Rate) and prediction-based metrics like Minimum Time-To-Collision or Projected Path Duration \cite{lee_visual_1977, wang_metrics_2022} on a simple scenario: two agents of varying capabilities (oblivious or foresighted) are facing each other on a head-on collision course.
+In recent work \cite{wenzel_spotting_2025}, we showed that frequently used existing metrics do not capture important aspects of two moving agents interacting with each other.
+Specifically, we analyzed kinematics-based metrics (e.g. an agent's maximum acceleration or mean jerk), metrics based on the distance between two agents (e.g., Clearing Distance or Space Compliance Rate) and prediction-based metrics like Minimum Time-To-Collision or Projected Path Duration \cite{lee_visual_1977, wang_metrics_2022} on a simple scenario: two agents of varying capabilities (oblivious or foresighted) are facing each other on a head-on collision course.
 While all of the established metrics show meaningful information, they fail to fully highlight a key information: which of the agents (if any) were causally responsible for avoiding the conflict. \cite{wenzel_spotting_2025} propose the Responsibility metric, which is based on predicted minimal distances.
 In the presented scenarios, the Responsibility metric shows which agent's behavior contributed to the relaxation of the conflict.
 However, the set of tested scenarios is limited, and all scenarios start with both agents being at full conflict already.
 Furthermore, no scenarios with more than two agents are addressed.

-Other work has also addressed the topic of responsibility in the context of navigation explicitly. \cite{george_feasible_2023} captures causal responsibility of moving agents in their proposed FeAR metric.
-Similar to \cite{wenzel_spotting_2025}, the authors assume that attribution of responsibility should be related to actions (or their lack of).
-The proposed approach is, however, based on a discrete, grid-based representation, and evaluated on simplified road traffic scenarios with strong assumptions about lanes and intersections.
-Hence, FeAR is difficult to apply to continuous motion data in unstructured environments.
+Other work has also addressed the topic of responsibility in the context of navigation explicitly. \cite{george_feasible_2023} captures causal responsibility of moving agents in their proposed FeAR metric in a discrete, grid-based representation, also assuming that attribution of responsibility should be related to actions (or their lack of).
+Other approaches from the automotive domain also capture or estimate in-situ responsibility, often relying on strong geometrical priors such as lanes or regions \cite{remy2025learning,shalev2017formal}.
+Here, we focus on the continuous case, in mostly unstructured environments.
+We strive for a simple metric for ex-post trajectory evaluation.
+Note that the concept of \textit{responsibility} itself is widely used in many different contexts (philosophical, legal, technical, \dots), but, at the same time, inherently ambiguous \cite{vincent2011structured}.
+This paper focuses on \textit{outcome} or \textit{causal} responsibility responsibility in \cite{vincent2011structured}'s taxonomy.